Contributed By Hiswara Bunjamin & Tandjung

 If the implementation of high-frequency trading tactics (front running, spoofing, arbitrage, etc) creates manipulation in the market, the perpetrator may be subject to administrative sanctions and the market manipulation may also constitute a criminal offence.

 Other than the above, there are no specific regulations on the creation or usage of high-speed or algorithmic trading.
 Further, there is no delineation between different asset classes as regards use of this trading technology.

 The current regulatory landscape does not clarify this point.
-Please see above and refer to 7.1 Permissible Trading Platforms.
+See 7.1 Permissible Trading Platforms.

-A market marker is only recognised in the Indonesian futures commodities trading sector and is defined as a party who continuously bids and/or sells within the trading period.
-To become a market-maker in Indonesian futures commodities trading, a party will require a determination by the futures exchanges and the clearing house, and such determination is made with the approval from the head of BAPPEBTI.
+A market maker is only recognised in the Indonesian futures commodities trading sector and is defined as a party that continuously bids and/or sells within the trading period.
+To become a market maker in Indonesian futures commodities trading, a party will require a determination by the futures exchanges and the clearing house, with approval from the head of BAPPEBTI.

 See 7.7 Issues Relating to Best Execution of Customer Trades.

 The regulations do not make a distinction between funds and dealers engaged in these activities.